mikependon/RepoDB.NET/pages/classes/basestatementbuilder.md

 This class has some abstract methods that is required to be implemented in the derived classes.
 It is the author's choices to add this abstract methods on this base class.

-The reason to have these abstract methods are the implementation-difference between different RDBMS data providers (i.e.: the SQL Server is using `MERGE` keyword for merging whereas the [SQLite](https://www.nuget.org/packages/RepoDb.SqLite) is using `INSERT OR REPLACE`).
+The reason to have these abstract methods are the implementation-difference of the SQL Statements between the different RDBMS data providers (i.e.: the SQL Server is using `MERGE` keyword for merging rows whereas the other RDBMS are not).

 ###### Below are the list of abstract methods.